UUֱ

 What Physical Therapy Specialty Makes the Most Money?

-Can You Get a Physical Therapy Degree Online?
+Can You Get a Doctorate of Physical Therapy Online?

-Yes, you can get a physical therapy degree online, although most programs require in-person components like clinical practices and internships.
+Yes, of course!
+That's what our page is all about.
+It is possible to get an online DPT from any of the schools we listed above at the top of this page.
+Although, most programs require at least some in-person components like clinical practices and internships.
 These can usually be done at a local health clinic or facility for distance learners.
 Many online PT degrees are hybrid programs, which combine online courses with on-campus clinicals.

 Physical therapy is a very hands-on profession, and physical therapy students need to learn clinical skills.
 Any physical therapy program that prepares students for licensure requires students to complete clinical experience.
 This is also a requirement for licensure.